nisasaf/doc.saf/README.md

 <h2>Set upstream branch in Github</h2>
 *Make sure you've forked the project to your GitHub account and clone it to your local repo.

+1. First, clone the forked project by type <b>php artisan clone <i>https://github.com/<b>your_username</b>/<b>file_name</b>.git
-1. Open your cloned local project that you've forked.
+3. Then, open your cloned local project that you've forked.
-2. Right click wherever and select GitBash here.
+4. Right click wherever and select GitBash here.
-3. Type <b>git remote -v</b> to see the current configured remote repository of your fork.
+5. Type <b>git remote -v</b> to see the current configured remote repository of your fork.
-4. -c
+6. -c

 <b>FINISH</b>